The Flying Geese Quilt Block

 Always press, when possible, so the points of the geese go up and away from the block so that the geese will lay flat.

-Many quilter like to use the Eleanor Burns flying geese ruler to make the flying geese patches.
+Many quilter like me use the Eleanor Burns flying geese ruler to make the flying geese patches.
 It if fast and accurate. and does speed up the process of making geese units.

 Eye Candy for Quilters